Ebooks are awesome for a whole host of reasons.

 We have more access to a wider variety of content today than ever before — and we can carry it all with us in a small machine that weighs less than a pound.

 But it turns out paper books still have a lot to offer — and in some ways, simply can’t be matched by their electronic counterparts.
-Here’s why you should buy books for someone this year.

 Do you remember the bookshelf-lined study in your childhood home?
 Remember what a whole library of books smells like — paper, leather and age?